-Hunch Matterson grabbed this wondrous vision of womanhood and his heart leapt as they danced the next six dances in each other arms.
+Hunch Matterson grabbed this wondrous vision of womanhood and his heart leap with joy as they danced the next two dances in each other arms.

 "Sorry Miss Feelgood.
 I saw you being hassled by those Navy drones.
-Can't let the Major's girl be shanghied by the Navy.
+Can't let the Major's girl be shanghaied by the Navy.
 Now can we?"

-Two not quite young things were not dancing wildly.
-They had passed the part of first meeting where they needed any excuse for close contact.
-Sitting in the now deserted kitchen, Hera said in a sultry tone of voice
+Adam knew something that not even Johnny had noticed.
+He had not been anywhere on that wild dance floor.
+And there were two not quite young things who were not dancing wildly.
+They had already got past that part of their first meeting where they needed any excuse for close contact.
+Not wanting their 'date' to end they had began talking excitedly.
+Sitting in the now deserted kitchen, Hera had said in a sultry tone of voice

 "This is heaven!
 My mouth is full but I don't care.
 What about you Adam?"

-Adam Champion could not believe his luck.
-Alone in a room with this vision from another world.
+Adam Champion could not believe how lucky he was to be talking to the most beautiful woman at the Ball.
+He was all alone in a room with this vision from another world.
 He had plenty of girlfriends but they were all fleeting partners.
-This one was one he had no intention of losing.
-So he said in a charmingly humorous tone of voice,
+This one woman was the only one he had no intention of losing after just one night.
+So he had said in a charmingly humorous tone of voice,

 "Your tongue is wicked.
 It flips in and out like a dragon's tongue devouring its meal.
 Can I be your next meal Golden Dragon?'

-Hera laughed that laugh which captured high pitched bell sounds to thrill any listener.
+He remember that Hera's laugh captured in its vibrant tone the sound of tinkling bells to thrill any listener.
 She answered in a mock stage voice,

 "This dragon is hungry.
 I want more.
 Lets go deeper."

 The voice of this young woman seemed to cast all the demons out of Adam's mind.
-He knew that her physical presence was sending messages that he could not ignore.
+It was then that he knew that her physical presence was sending messages that he could not ignore.
 So he said in a cute naive tone of voice,

 "Will it be better if we go deeper?"

-That laughter again shook Adam to his core as Hera said in a playful tone of voice,
+Hera's laughter again shook Adam to his core as she replied in a playful tone of voice,

 "We will leave nothing to chance.
 This chocolate icing has meet its destiny.
 Spoons at the ready?
 Now dig deep into the bowl."

-Even far away in that godforsaken city of chaos Adam could still smell her honey almond hairspray.
+Orders confirmed, Adam and Johnny were sent overseas.
+Even far away flying above a godforsaken city of chaos, Adam could still smell Hera's honey almond hairspray.
 He could still remember the fire that raced up his arm as he touched Hera's bare back.
 Not ever one for self deception Adam knew that he was in love with Hera Feelgood.
 What he did not know is when he would see her again.

 A near deafened wife replied in the sweetest tone but with a trace of resignation in her reply,